xffox/unformatter/readme.md

 Utilities to work with structured data in a type safe manner.
 As much as possible statically known structure should be checked at compile time.
 Runtime known structure uses optional-like types.

 The utilities work with arrays of data.
-They allow to select subranges, read and write to the subranges, while keeping these operations checked at compile time or runtime.
+They allow to select subranges, read and write the subranges, while keeping these operations checked at compile time or runtime.

 ## Example